 The NCA’s CEOP Command is here to help children and young people.
 We also have advice and links to support for other online problems young people might face, such as cyberbullying and hacking.
-Visit our Safety Centre for advice and to report directly to CEOP, by clicking on the Click CEOP button.
+Visit our Safety Centre for advice and to report directly to CEOP, by clicking here: Click CEOP button.

 There are many more search engines available than perhaps we realise.
 The following contain information on search engines for parents and children to use.

 These provide valuable information about setting up safety controls for the internet, mobile and gaming technology

 Common Sense is dedicated to helping kids thrive in a world of media and technology.
 They empower parents, teachers, and policymakers by providing unbiased information, trusted advice, and innovative tools to help them harness the power of media and technology as a positive force in all kids’ lives.
 They offer the largest, most trusted library of independent age-based and educational ratings and reviews for movies, games, apps, TV shows, websites, books, and music.
 Their Parent Concerns and Parent Blog help families understand and navigate the problems and possibilities of raising children in the digital age.

 The Stay Safe Partnership brings together organisations and voluntary agencies which deliver age appropriate safety workshops, staff training, e learning and online resources, all in one convenient place.